-3 Electrical Tomography
+3.1 Electrical Tomography

-One of the most popular methods used for geophysical prospection is the Electrical Resistivity Tomography (ERT).
-It has been widely used either for shallow or deep subsurface investigation, identification of buried artifacts and environmental studies.
+Electrical Resistivity Tomography (ERT) is one of the most widely used geophysical prospection techniques, employed for either shallow or deep subsurface investigation, identification of buried artifacts and environmental studies.

-ERTs were conducted in the three larger cities of Crete, Chania, Rethymno and Herakleio.
-The main purpose of the electrical tomography survey was the identification of the subsoil stratigraphic structure to depths varying from 10 to 50 meters.
+ERT measurements were conducted in the three larger cities of Crete, Chania, Rethymno and Herakleio, aiming towards the identification of the subsoil stratigraphic structure to depths varying from 10 to 50 meters.
 Measurements took place within the urban environment, either by direct penetration of iron electrodes in soil or by the use of indirect induction of electric current to the ground, using very conductive materials, like betonite.

-3.1 ERT Interpretation
+3.1.1 ERT Interpretation